 |Low||12 months||12 months||6 months||6 months|

 The above table is adapted from the Building Engineering Services Association’s

 Internal Cleanliness of Ventilation Systems TR 19

 Will it effect my insurance?

 Insurers are now using the TR/19 guidelines, and the certificate of cleanliness, as standard practice to assess accountability and liability in cases of fire.
-Therefore it is vital to adhear to these standards, by keeping your duct, canopies and ventilations cleaned on schedual.
+Therefore it is vital to adhere to these standards, by keeping your duct, canopies and ventilation cleaned on scheduled.